ibm-cloud-docs/assistant/dialog-voice-actions.md

 ### Applying a setting to the entire conversation
 {: #dialog-voice-actions-welcome}

-To apply a customization, such as changing the assistant's voice, from the very start of the conversation, specify the action command in a node that you add before the wecome node.
+To apply a customization, such as changing the assistant's voice, from the very start of the conversation, specify the action command in a node that you add before the Welcome node.
 In the new node's *If assistant recognizes* field, add the `conversation_start` special condition.
 For more information, see [Starting the conversation](/docs/assistant?topic=assistant-dialog-start#dialog-start-welcome).

 ## Customizing lists
 {: #dialog-voice-actions-lists}